 - 1. Fairness

 - 2. Respect

 - 3. Openness to change

 - 4. Rationality

-- 5. Ability Development
+5. Ability Development

+- Monity Developine

+- most of what employees have to

+- at home and in the communit

 Aeon's Diversity Initiatives Receive External Recognition

 Aeon received the Grand Prize in the Basic Achievement of the 2014 J-Win Diversity Award.
 The Prize celebrates a company that views diversity and inclusion as a management strategy, and sets encouragement of female workers' active roles as an important issue.
 Aeon was recognized as a company whose efforts are most expected to make further progress among companies that have prepared a practical system to promote diversity and inclusion, and have begun creating a mechanism to continuously promote female leaders.